callysto/training-manual/markdown/goals.md

 - Deployment and testing of resources with K-12 teachers and students
 - Validation of resources with K-12 teachers and students
-- Workshops for K-12 teachers, and Creators
+- Workshops for K-12 teachers (run with the help of creators and developers)
 - Validation of authoring workflows
 - Validation of K-12 and postsecondary collaboration model